Name

 GlobalPlugins:

 On AmigaOS and compatibles, plugins can also be globally installed in LIBS:Hollywood.
-Executables compiled by Hollywood, however, will only load the plugins that are stored next to the executable in its directory.
-If you want your executable to load all plugins in LIBS:Hollywood as well, you have to set the GlobalPlugins tag to True.
+Executables compiled by Hollywood, however, will only look for plugins in the same directory as the executable by default.
+If you want your compiled executables to look for plugins also in the LIBS:Hollywood directory, set the GlobalPlugins tag to True.
+Setting this and the AutoLoadPlugins tag to True will make executables compiled by Hollywood load all plugins in LIBS:Hollywood on startup as well, not just the ones in the executable's directory.
 Obviously, this tag is only supported on AmigaOS and compatible platforms.
+Defaults to False.
 (V9.0)

 DPIAware: